sustainable-processes/MO-E-EQI/README.md

-This is reaction optimisation using multi-objective expected quantile improvement (MO-E-EQI)
+This is repository for Multi-Objective Expected Quantile Improvement (MO-E-EQI) for chemical reaction optimisation!

 MO-E-EQI is implemented in RStudio